TheGuyMatt/dotfiles/README.md

 # Matthew Hieb's dotfiles

 A collection of my files and apps I use for my linux setup.
 Feel free to take/copy paste any of the files.
+Copy fonts to ~/.local/share/fonts/ to use them.
 BTW I use Arch

 ## Other Config Settings:
 ### Arch Packages: